Operation Clean-up: Political dynamics in 1980s

 The Muttahida Qaumi Movement (denoted as MQM) is a centre-left and liberal political party which was founded in 1984 by its activist leader, Altaf Hussain who was a student at the University of Karachi in the 1970s.
-According to the memoirs of General Mirza Beg, the MQM had its support from President General Zia-ul-Haq since its very early foundation in 1984, in a view to sideline the JeI in Karachi and PPP in rural Sindh.
-Such claims had been dismissed by party's convener Imran Farooq.
-MQM took part in local government elections and participated well in 1985 general elections, initially becoming part of military–technocratic government of PresidentGeneral Zia-ul-Haq.
+According to the memoirs of General Mirza Beg, the MQM had its support from President General Zia-ul-Haq since its very early foundation in 1984, in a view to sideline the Jamaat-e-Islami Pakistan in Karachi and Pakistan Peoples Party in rural Sindh.
+Such claims had been dismissed by MQM's former convener Imran Farooq.
+MQM took part in local government elections and participated well in 1985 general elections, initially becoming part of military–technocratic government of President General Zia-ul-Haq.
 After death of President Zia-ul-Haq, MQM contested in 1988 general elections, acquiring considerable political leverage with 13 seats in parliament.
 MQM was part of PPP-led government of Benazir Bhutto but its repressive persuasion of repatriation of Biharis from Bangladesh camps soured the relations between each other.
 MQM went on to support the "vote of no confidence" against Benazir Bhutto which took the incumbency by surprise.
 As early as 1988–89, the political problems in Karachi began to arise and reached its climax in 1990 when Sindh Police opened fire on Muhajir locale in Hyderabad city.
 The ensuing violence led to the events dismissing Benazir Bhutto from the office.

 After coming in power as a result of 1990 general elections, the MQM re-demonstrated its political power in Sindh as part of the IDA government led by Nawaz Sharif.
 During this time, violence arose with the disagreements between one faction led by Afaq Ahmed and Altaf Hussain of MQM.
 MQM was later subdued by Nawaz Sharif in 1991 due to a brief clash of ideology.

+Since its founding, MQM and its student wing, APMSO, had engaged in bloody confrontations with JIP and its student wing, IJT, on university campuses and later in turf wars involving street fighting, gang warfare and urban warfare.
+Additionally, MQM was accused of operating as a mafia organization where its heavily armed militants used extortion and coercion to increase their influence.

-Planning a military operation in Karachi
+Planning an operation in Karachi

-In 1992, a program's studies for an Army led operation in Karachi were concluded under the Director-General of the Intelligence Bureau, Brigadier (retired) Imtiaz Ahmed as codename: Operation Clean-up, recommending the protocol.
-On personal initiatives of Prime Minister Nawaz Sharif, Clean-up protocol was initiated under Imtiaz Ahmed and the Pakistan Rangers, focusing on taking measures against the decoits in rural Sindh, not specific political parties.
+In 1992, a program's studies for an operation led by the Rangers in Karachi were concluded under the Director-General of the Intelligence Bureau, Brigadier (retired) Imtiaz Ahmed as codename: Operation Clean-up, recommending the protocol.
+On personal initiatives of Prime Minister Nawaz Sharif, Clean-up protocol was initiated under Imtiaz Ahmed and the Pakistan Rangers, focusing on taking measures against the decoits in rural Sindh, not specific to political parties.
 According to the sources, the program's protocol was to last six months, deadline was until June 1992.